 This building uses extensive diagrids formed with I sections.
 These are very simply attached using bolted splice plates on both sides of the flange.

-Varying approaches to bolting are used to achieve the splicing of the I sections and the joining of the SHS members to the truss.
+the splicing of the I sections and the joining of the SHS members to the truss.

 SELECTING A CONNECTION TYPE